-I’m Jean-Luc Neptune (my friends call me “JL”) and I’m a physician-entrepreneur and health technology evangelist based in New York City.
-I started this blog to allow me to catalog the amazing health industry developments I’m seeing in my day-to-day work.
+I’m Jean-Luc Neptune (my friends call me “JL”) and I’m a physician, technologist and entrepreneur based in New York City.
+I started this blog to allow me to catalog health industry developments I’m seeing in my day-to-day work.

 What I Do Now

 I’m currently Executive Director at Blueprint Health, where I head up the Accelerator Program.
 Blueprint Health helps health care entrepreneurs launch and grow sustainable businesses.
 We provide hands-on support and curated introductions to customers, investors, and the largest health care mentor network in the world.
 Named one of the top 10 most innovative companies in health care, Blueprint has launched over 77 companies – 86% are in operation and 85% of those are generating revenue.

 What I Did Before

 Prior to Blueprint Health I was Senior Vice President at Health 2.0.
 In my role I was General Manager for the Health 2.0 Developer Challenge, an innovation competition program that has awarded more than $6mm to hundreds of early stage digital health startups.
 In my role I was responsible for building Health 2.0’s Innovation Community, a network of developers, designers, researchers, entrepreneurs and other individuals interested in driving innovation in the health industry.